Particular/docs.particular.net/nservicebus/outbox/index.md

  - samples/outbox
 ---

-NServiceBus Version 5 brings the option of running endpoints with the same reliability we all got accustomed to while running under DTC, but now without it.
+NServiceBus Version 5 adds the option of running endpoints with similar reliability to DTC while not actually using DTC.

 ## Enabling the outbox

-In order to enable the Outbox, use the following API:
+In order to enable the Outbox:

 snippet: OutboxEnablineInCode